michaelneuder/numerical_experiments/README.md

-# blackjack
+# numerical experiments
-a monte carlo expirement to determine the probability of winning blackjack when playing against the house.

-## idea
-using large amounts of simulation data to estimate a numeric result for winning at blackjack.
+using monte carlo and stochastic processes to estimate some numerical values.